Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 Yet, God was with him in prison.
 He granted him favor in the eyes of the warden enough to appoint him in charge of all prisoners.

-He even became a blessing to two of them—the king’s chief cupbearer and baker—by interpreting their dreams (Genesis 40).
+He even became a blessing to two of them—the king’s chief cupbearer and baker—by interpreting their dreams (chapter 40).

-Meanwhile, the baker dreamed he was carrying on his head three cake baskets for Pharaoh.
-But the birds ate them (verses 16 and 17).
+Meanwhile, the baker dreamed that he was carrying on his head three cake baskets for Pharaoh.
+But the birds ate them (verses 16-17).

 Joseph interpreted that Pharaoh would restore the cupbearer in his position but would hang the baker.
 And it happened just like he had foreseen.

-Two years later, Pharaoh dreamed of seven thin cows eating up seven healthy cows (Genesis 41:1-3) and seven thin ears of grain swallowing up seven healthy ears (verses 5-7).
+Two years later, Pharaoh dreamed of seven thin cows eating up seven healthy cows (verses 1-3 of chapter 41) and then seven thin ears of grain swallowing up seven healthy ears (verses 5-7).

 None of Pharaoh’s magicians could interpret it, so the cupbearer remembered and recommended Joseph, resulting in his release from prison.